tequreq/security/forensics/assembly.md

 `lea` instruction is an acronym for Load Effective Address,

 Below will load the familiar address of EBP minus 4 into the EAX register.
+Unlike mov which moves the content to the location lea moves the address to the location

 `lea      eax,[ebp-4]`